Boron: History

-Characteristics
+Characteristics of the element

+Isotopes

+Boron has two naturally occurring and stable isotopes, 11B (80.1%) and 10B (19.9%).
+The mass difference results in a wide range of δ11B values, which are defined as a fractional difference between the 11B and 10B and traditionally expressed in parts per thousand, in natural waters ranging from −16 to +59.
+There are 13 known isotopes of boron; the shortest-lived isotope is 7B which decays through proton emission and alpha decay with a half-life of 3.5×10−22 s.
+Isotopic fractionation of boron is controlled by the exchange reactions of the boron species B(OH)3 and [B(OH)4]−.
+Boron isotopes are also fractionated during mineral crystallization, during H2O phase changes in hydrothermal systems, and during hydrothermal alteration of rock.
+The latter effect results in preferential removal of the [10B(OH)4]− ion onto clays.
+It results in solutions enriched in 11B(OH)3 and therefore may be responsible for the large 11B enrichment in seawater relative to both oceanic crust and continental crust; this difference may act as an isotopic signature.

+The exotic 17B exhibits a nuclear halo, i.e. its radius is appreciably larger than that predicted by the liquid drop model.

+NMR spectroscopy

+Both 10B and 11B possess nuclear spin.
+The nuclear spin of 10B is 3 and that of 11B is 3/2.
+These isotopes are therefore of use in nuclear magnetic resonance spectroscopy, and spectrometers specially adapted to detecting the boron-11 nuclei are available commercially.
+The 10B and 11B nuclei also cause splitting in the resonances of attached nuclei.

 Allotropes

-Boron is similar to carbon in its capability to form stable covalently bonded molecular networks.
-Even nominally disordered (amorphous) boron contains regular boron icosahedra which are bonded randomly to each other without long-range order.
-Crystalline boron is a very hard, black material with a melting point of above 2000 °C. It forms four major allotropes: α-rhombohedral and β-rhombohedral (α-R and β-R), γ-orthorhombic (γ) and β-tetragonal (β-T).
-All four phases are stable at ambient conditions, and β-rhombohedral is the most common and stable.
-An α-tetragonal phase also exists (α-T), but is very difficult to produce without significant contamination.
+Boron forms four major allotropes: α-rhombohedral and β-rhombohedral (α-R and β-R), γ-orthorhombic (γ), and β-tetragonal (β-T).
+All four phases are stable at ambient conditions. β-rhombohedral is the most stable and the most common.
+An α-tetragonal phase also exists (α-T) but is very difficult to produce without significant contamination.
 Most of the phases are based on B12 icosahedra, but the γ phase can be described as a rocksalt-type arrangement of the icosahedra and B2 atomic pairs.
 It can be produced by compressing other boron phases to 12–20 GPa and heating to 1500–1800 °C; it remains stable after releasing the temperature and pressure.
 The β-T phase is produced at similar pressures, but higher temperatures of 1800–2200 °C. The α-T and β-T phases might coexist at ambient conditions, with the β-T phase being the more stable.
-Compressing boron above 160 GPa produces a boron phase with an as yet unknown structure, and this phase is a superconductor at temperatures below 6–12 K. Borospherene (fullerene-like B40 molecules) and borophene (proposed graphene-like structure) were described in 2014.
+Compressing boron above 160 GPa produces a boron phase with an as yet unknown structure, and this phase is a superconductor at temperatures below 6–12 K.

+Atomic structure

+Atomic boron is the lightest element having an electron in a p-orbital in its ground state.
+Its first three ionization energies are higher than those for heavier group III elements, reflecting its electropositive character.